agamstawn/reservation_api/README.md

 Post change reservation

-- use method POST and url localhost:3000/reservations/XXX123445678
+- use method PUT and url localhost:3000/reservations/XXX123445678
 - make sure code of reservation 'XXX123445678' has been created before
 - fill the body with format json